| Ancient Greek δαίμων

 derived from the colossal bulls used as protective genii of royal palaces, the

+name "shed" assumed also the meaning of a propitious genius in Babylonian magic literature.
 It was from Chaldea that the name "shedu" came to the Israelites, and so the

 writers of the Tanach applied the word as a dylogism to the Canaanite deities in